Fred Weintraub, Founder Of The Bitter End And 'Enter The Dragon' Producer, Dies At 88

 It's nearly impossible to overstate The Bitter End's position as a fulcrum of New York's music and comedy scenes.
 Among the many talents fostered on that stage, against its famous bare-brick wall, were Bob Dylan, Joan Baez, Nina Simone, Carly Simon, Harry Chapin, Randy Newman, George Carlin, Woody Allen, Lily Tomlin, Joan Rivers and Bill Cosby.

-A decade after the Bitter End opened its manager, Paul Colby, opened another club next door called The Other End — and Weintraub fired him.
+A decade after the Bitter End opened, its manager, Paul Colby, opened another club next door called The Other End — and Weintraub fired him.
 By 1974, however, Weintraub had sold the Bitter End to Colby, who died in 2014 at 96.

 In the late 1960s, Weintraub headed west to the Warner Bros. film studios as a production executive.
 One of his first tasks there was to finance a music documentary for the "hesitant ... establishment" at the studio, as Jackie Weintraub wrote in a statement provided to NPR.
 It was the landmark, Oscar-winning Woodstock, released in 1970.
 Woodstock earned $32 million in its theatrical release, an impressive return for a documentary film both then and now.